What is Child Exploitation?

 What makes children vulnerable to online exploitation?

-The internet has revolutionised the way children and young people socialise unlocking new ways of learning, accessing information and communicating.
+The internet has revolutionised the way children and young people socialise, unlocking new ways of learning, accessing information and communicating.
 It has become an essential part of their daily lives bringing immense and exciting possibilities.
 But the digital space – whether on social media, online gaming or messaging sites – exposes children to malicious actors, and potential harm.

-In the online world, children are at risk of child online sexual exploitation and abuse, economic exploitation, sextortion and trafficking.
 However, the remarkably rapid fast-paced development of the online world means that the risks young people face online can put governments, civil society, parents, teachers and young people on the back foot when it comes to responding to online safety risks.
-Primary research conducted by ChildFund Australia in the Pacific and South-East Asia found that while children and young people were confident in their online abilities, they do not always have the digital skills or awareness to protect themselves online.
+Primary research conducted by ChildFund Australia in the Pacific and South-East Asia found that while children and young people are confident in their online abilities, they do not always have the digital skills or awareness to protect themselves online.

 Online safety for children is a top priority for ChildFund Australia, and we are helping children and their communities to take action to protect their rights and wellbeing in the online world through our Swipe Safe program and app.
 All children should have a safe online experience, and Swipe Safe puts online safety solutions in the hands of young people so that they can enjoy the benefits and opportunities that come with a more connected world.